 The Mission House in Berlin was not yet complete when a notice was issued by the City Corporation to complete the construction work.
 Thus further funds were immediately required for this urgent work.
 As a result, Maulana Muhammad Ali again made the following fervent appeal in the Paigham-i Sulh of November 1925:

-"Rise for the Berlin Mosque
+the Berlin Mosque

 An Appeal for Forty Thousand Rupees at the Annual Conference: